gemfire/gemfire-developer-website/content/examples/java/gemfire-rest-api.md

 tags:
 - Java
 type: examples
-description: This example demonstrates putting values into a replicated region and retrieving the values using the GemFire REST API.
+description: This example demonstrates putting values into a VMware GemFire replicated region and retrieving the values using the GemFire REST API.
 ---

 This is a simple example that demonstrates putting values into a